 Source: North American Menopause Society 2022 Guidelines

 Vaginal dryness is highly responsive to treatment when addressed early.
-Topical oestrogen cream is the gold standard for hormonal vaginal dryness, while water-based lubricants and vaginal moisturisers provide immediate relief.
-For women preferring natural approaches, Ayurvedic remedies for vaginal dryness include ashwagandha, shatavari, and sesame oil application — all supported by traditional use and emerging research.
-Most women experience significant improvement in vaginal dryness within 2–4 weeks of consistent treatment.
+Topical oestrogen cream is the gold standard for hormonal these symptoms, while water-based lubricants and vaginal moisturisers provide immediate relief.
+For women preferring natural approaches, Ayurvedic remedies for this concern include ashwagandha, shatavari, and sesame oil application β all supported by traditional use and emerging research.
+Most women experience significant improvement in the condition within 2β4 weeks of consistent treatment.

 Vaginal dryness is a common symptom of menopause.
 For a comprehensive view of sexual wellbeing during this transition, read our guide on sex after menopause covering all aspects of intimate health in midlife.